 You are allowed to take steps to protect yourself in California.
 You may use force if someone is trying to hurt you.
-This could help you avoid charges for assault.
-However, carrying out a sex crime is not an act taken in self-defense in California.
+This could help you avoid assault charges.
+However, carrying out a sex crime is not an action taken in self-defense in California.

 Depending on the strength of the prosecution’s case and other factors, you may choose to plead guilty to a lesser charge rather than taking your chances at trial.
 Attempting to negotiate a plea bargain on your own can be very challenging.
 While a deal might sound good on the surface, you could discover that it is not to your benefit underneath.

 An experienced criminal defense attorney can help you fight for a fair plea agreement.
 You may be able to plead guilty to a lesser charge or simply reach an agreement where you will serve a reduced sentence.